SapienzaNLP/ewiser/README.md

 This project is released under the CC-BY-NC 4.0 license (see `LICENSE.txt`).
 If you use EWISER, please put a link to this repo.

 ## Acknowledgements
-The authors gratefully acknowledge the support of the ERC Consolidator Grant MOUSSE No. 726487 under the European Union's Horizon 2020 research and innovation programme.
+The authors gratefully acknowledge the support of the <a href="http://mousse-project.org">ERC Consolidator Grant MOUSSE</a> No. 726487 under the European
+Union's Horizon 2020 research and innovation programme.

 This work was supported in part by the MIUR under the grant "Dipartimenti di eccellenza 2018-2022" of the Department of Computer Science of the Sapienza University of Rome.